 On-Site Fueling Reports

 If you fuel on-site from a tank in your yard, capturing fueling data can be a challenge.
-Yet it is essential to monitor the amount of fuel used by each driver to limit employee misuse.
-When working with a fleet fuel card provider, you can develop a comprehensive reporting solution that covers all data, regardless of where your drivers fuel.
-This can be easily accomplished by issuing fleet fuel cards that can be used both on the road and at your company tank.
+Yet it is essential to monitor the number of gallons used by each driver and vehicle to limit employee misuse.
+When working with your vendor, you can develop a comprehensive reporting solution that covers all data, regardless of where your drivers fill up.
+This can be easily accomplished by issuing fuel cards that can be used both on the road and at your company tank.
 This system easily integrates your on-site transactions with your off-site data, giving a comprehensive view of your fueling activity.

-Companies that use owner operators or contractors for their transportation needs often have difficulty providing them with fuel card transaction information that they need.
-An owner operator fuel card report will have a separate page for each owner operator that details all their transactions for the settlement period.
+Companies that use owner operators or contractors for their transportation needs often have difficulty providing them with fuel transaction information that they need.
+An owner operator report will have a separate page for each owner operator that details all their transactions for the settlement period.
 Then you can attach the report to each of your drivers’ settlement statements.
-In addition, some fuel card companies can provide you a deduction file that summarizes each owner operator’s fuel usage for the settlement period.
-The combination of the owner operator fuel card report with the deduction file import can streamline your settlement process.
+In addition, some vendors can provide you a deduction file that summarizes each owner operator’s usage for the settlement period.
+The combination of the owner operator report with the deduction file import can streamline your settlement process.

-As your company sets up your fuel card account, consider which reports will be most useful to your team.
+As your company sets up your account, consider which reports will be most useful to your team.
 Getting input from different departments—especially your accounting team—can save administrative time and simplify your tax filings in the future.
-If you have any questions about the reporting capabilities of fleet fuel cards, reach out to P-Fleet today!
+If you have any questions about the fuel card reporting, reach out to P-Fleet today!